St John Primary closed; Ministry seeking temporary location Loop Barbados

 St John Primary School will be closed on Wednesday and Friday as the Ministry of Education, Technological and Vocational Training attempts to find the cause of environmental woes at the school.

-Classes at the Glebe Land, St John institution have been disrupted since Friday, November after teachers and staff raised concerns about students and staff falling ill.
+Classes at the Glebe Land, St John institution have been disrupted since Friday, November 24, after teachers and staff once again raised concerns about students and staff falling ill.
 Several of the problems cited were leaking roofs and mould.

 In a statement on Tuesday, Deputy Chief Education Officer, Joy Adamson said that the Ministry’s priority was finding a temporary location to resume physical classes.